-As with many aspects of the emerging, connected, cloud based digital landscape, the best approach would seem to be not one of Canute like prevention but instead to engage with the possibilities and develop simple, clear, easily understood policies and processes that limit the chances of the inadvertent loss or leaking of important company data whilst enabling users to realise the benefits of a fast moving, joined up world.
+As with many aspects of the emerging, connected, cloud-based, digital landscape, the best approach is not one of futile, Canute like prevention but, instead, one of positive engagement with the possibilities.
+Successful organizations are developing simple, clear, easily understood policies and processes that limit the chances of important company data being the inadvertently lost or leaked whilst enabling their staff and their business to realise the full benefits of a fast moving, joined up world.

 Interesting info-graphic from Usablenet on the recent growth in tablet computing and what we might expect to see in the future.

-In 2001 Elmore wrote a piece for the New York Times in which he laid out, very simply, his ten rules for good writing.
+In 2001 Elmore wrote a piece for the New York Times in which he laid out his ten rules for good writing.

 ‘These are rules I’ve picked up along the way to help me remain invisible when I’m writing a book, to help me show rather than tell what’s taking place in the story.
 If you have a facility for language and imagery and the sound of your voice pleases you, invisibility is not what you are after, and you can skip the rules.
 Still, you might look them over.’
 Elmore Leonard